 Isaiah 58:4 Indeed you fast for strife and debate, And to strike with the fist of wickedness.
 You will not fast as you do this day, To make your voice heard on high.

-Malachi 2:16 "For the Lord God of Israel says That He hates divorce, For it covers one's garment with violence," Says the Lord of hosts.
-"Therefore take heed to your spirit, That you do not deal treacherously."
+Malachi 2:16 “For the Lord God of Israel says That He hates divorce, For it covers one’s garment with violence,” Says the Lord of hosts.
+“Therefore take heed to your spirit, that you do not deal treacherously.”

 Matthew 5:22 But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment.
 And whoever says to his brother, ‘Raca!’ shall be in danger of the council.
 But whoever says, ‘You fool!’ shall be in danger of hell fire.

-Psalms 141:4 Do not incline my heart to any evil thing, To practice wicked works With men who work iniquity; And do not let me eat of their delicacies.
+Psalm 141:4 Do not incline my heart to any evil thing, To practice wicked works With men who work iniquity; And do not let me eat of their delicacies.
 9 Keep me from the snares they have laid for me, And from the traps of the workers of iniquity.
 10 Let the wicked fall into their own nets, While I escape safely.

 Proverbs 14:7 Go from the presence of a foolish man, When you do not perceive in him the lips of knowledge.